pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader/Dict.md

 class PDF::Font::Loader::Dict
 -----------------------------

-Loads a font from a PDF font dictionary (experimental)
+Loads a font from a PDF font dictionary

 Description
 -----------

 Loads fonts from PDF font dictionaries.

+This an internal class, usually invoked from the [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku/PDF/Font/Loader) `load-font` method to facilitate font loading from PDF font dictionaries.

 Example
 -------